What to Know About the Paris Champs-Elysees Shooting

 Around 9 p.m.
 Paris time (3 p.m. eastern) gunshots were heard around a Marks & Spencer store on Champs-Elysees in central Paris, prompting passersby and tourists to flee the area in panic.
 Three police officers were hit, according to Reuters, one of whom was killed.
 Although initial reports said two officers were shot dead, a spokesman for the French Interior Ministry, said the second policeman had not actually died of his wounds as initially reported.

-French President Francois Hollande said the circumstances of the attack likely indicate terrorism, the Associated Press Reports.
+ISIS has claimed responsibility for the attack, but even before that French President Francois Hollande said the circumstances of the attack likely indicate terrorism, the Associated Press Reports.
 A French Interior Ministry spokesperson who initially said it was "too early" to identify a motive in the attack, said on BFM TV, a French television network, that the police officers were deliberately targeted.

-U.S. President Donald Trump suggested terrorism as motivation, even before Hollande.
+U.S. President Donald Trump also suggested terrorism as motivation.
 “It’s a terrible thing…it looks like another terrorist attack.
 What can you say.
 It never ends,” he said at a press conference on Thursday.

 Who fired the shots?